mesako/SABERWest2023/docs/340-intro-to-vectors.md

 ### Building vectors

 Let us pretend that we measured and recorded the resting heart rates of several patients.
-We will create these vectors and assign them to some variables.
+We will create these vectors and assign them to some variables (worksheet task 2.4.1A).

 ```r